neosun100/Step1X-Edit-Docker/README.md

 ## 🔥🔥🔥 News!!
-* Nov 26, 2025: 👋 We release [Step1X-Edit-v1p2](https://huggingface.co/stepfun-ai/Step1X-Edit-v1p2), a native reasoning edit model with better performance on KRIS-Bench and GEdit-Bench. <!-- technical report can be found [here]().  -->
+* Nov 26, 2025: 👋 We release [Step1X-Edit-v1p2](https://huggingface.co/stepfun-ai/Step1X-Edit-v1p2) (referred to as **ReasonEdit-S** in the paper), a native reasoning edit model with better performance on KRIS-Bench and GEdit-Bench.technical report can be found [here](https://arxiv.org/abs/2511.22625).
   <table>
   <thead>
   <tr>